 They're what we call “hand-raisers” which means they’ve done preliminary research and decided your business has a solution.
 However, starting a relationship with someone who's never heard of you or isn't actively looking to solve a relevant challenge is tough.

 However, it's not impossible.
 With the skills, the empathy, and a plan, you’ll be able to find the prospects who have a need for the products you have to offer.
 I use the following five techniques to kick things off with these kinds of buyers.

 1. Sell the dream.

 Think about Nike’s catchphrase, "Just do it," or Burger King’s "Have it your way."
 These phrases don’t tell you what they sell.
 They tell you what you can do with the things they sell.

 When I call on a VP of Sales at a Fortune 500 company to sell her my firm’s services, I certainly don’t lead with, "Hi!
-I’m Jeff from Boston, and I sell sales training and consulting in Boston.
+I’m Jeff from Boston, and I sell sales training and consulting products.
 I’d like to introduce my services.
 Is this a good time?"

 Yawn.
-That isn’t interesting to her (or me!) and it certainly doesn’t make her curious to want to find out more.
-Instead, as soon as she picks up the phone, I might say, "Hi.
+That isn’t interesting to her (or me!) and it certainly doesn’t make her curious to find out more.
+Instead, I do this.
+As soon as she picks up the phone, I say, "Hi.
 I got you live on my first dial, and when you hire me, I'll teach your sales reps how to do the exact same thing."

 Now, I have her attention.
 You’ll notice I didn’t even introduce myself or describe my services.
 Instead, I’ve managed to gain her attention and plant the first seed of curiosity.
 Only after she's interested, will I then take the time to introduce myself and my services.
 Now that she’s actually listening, of course.